-When you searching the luminaires to set up or upgrade your lighting system, some of the seller may indicated with “UGR<19” as one of the key feature for their products.
+When you search the luminaires to set up or upgrade your lighting system, some of the sellers may indicate “UGR<19” as one of the key features of their products.
 But what UGR is and why UGR should be less than nineteen?
-It seems too strange to make sense as most people do not have a deep understanding of UGR as it is the acronym of unified glare rating.
+It seems too strange to make sense as most people do not have a deep understanding of UGR as it is the acronym for Unified Glare Rating.
 This post will show you the basic knowledge about UGR.
 Hope it can help you understand UGR better and purchase the fixtures that meet all your requirements.

 Glare

-To comprehend UGR easier, let’ s talk about what is glare at first.
+To comprehend UGR more easily, let’s talk about what is glare at first.
 Glare refers to the visual conditions that cause visual discomfort and reduce the visibility of objects due to unsuitable brightness distribution in the field of view, or extreme brightness contrast in space or time.
 There is a sense of light in the visual field that the human eye cannot adapt to, which may cause disgust, discomfort or even loss of clarity.
-Nevertheless outdoor or indoor, glare appears anywhere.
+Regardless of outdoor or indoor, glare appears anywhere.
 For example, glare will be generated by the high beam of a coming car.
-A luminaire with excessive brightness will also cause glare at office or at home.
+A luminaire with excessive brightness will also cause glare in the office or at home.

-Glare can be divided intro discomfort glare and disability glare.
+Glare can be divided into discomfort glare and disability glare.

-Disability glare is the glare that will decline visual effect and visibility which is generally come with discomfort.
-It is caused as the high-brightness light source in the field of view entering the eye, scattering in the eye and causing a decrease in the clarity and contrast of the object image on the retina.
+Disability glare is the glare that will decline visual effect and visibility which generally comes with discomfort.
+It is caused by the high-brightness light source in the field of view entering the eye, scattering in the eye, and causing a decrease in the clarity and contrast of the object image on the retina.

 Discomfort glare is often caused by improper lighting distribution or over brightness lighting source on the visual field.
 Discomfort glare normally will not do harm to visual function, but people will feel uncomfortable.